publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schIV/ptA/m__us_usc_t19_s3432.md

         (5) __Treatment of responses__

-            For purposes of applying [section 1001 of title 18][/us/usc/t18/s1001], the written or oral responses of individuals to inquiries of the interagency group established under paragraph (2)(A) or of the Trade Representative regarding their personal and professional qualifications, and financial and other relevant interests, that bear on their suitability for the placements and appointments described in subsection (a)(1) of this section, shall be treated as matters within the jurisdiction of an agency of the United States.
+            For purposes of applying [section 1001 of title 18][/us/usc/t18/s1001], the written or oral responses of individuals to inquiries of the interagency group established under paragraph (2)(A) or of the Trade Representative regarding their personal and professional qualifications, and financial and other relevant interests, that bear on their suitability for the placements and appointments described in subsection (a)(1), shall be treated as matters within the jurisdiction of an agency of the United States.

     (d) __Selection and appointment__